roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 ![fig-1.6](/assets/images/posts/family-overview-6.png)

-Theropods are one of the most diverse groups of dinosaurs, including animals of many varying shapes, sizes, and lifestyles.
-They were ancestrally carnivorous and feathered, but some groups became secondarily herbivorous or lost their feathers later on.
+Theropods are one of the most diverse groups of dinosaurs, representing many varying shapes, sizes, and lifestyles.
+They were ancestrally carnivorous and proto-feathery, but some groups became secondarily herbivorous or lost their feathers later on.
 Some famous examples of theropods include *Tyrannosaurus*, *Spinosaurus*, *Velociraptor*, *Oviraptor*, and all modern birds.

 #### Ceratosauria

 ![fig-1.7](/assets/images/posts/family-overview-7.png)

 The first large family of theropods to branch off the bird line were the ceratosaurs, meaning “horn reptile”.
-These were large-ish carnivores that often had keratinous horns on their heads and faces.
+These were large carnivores that often had keratinous horns and bosses on their heads and faces.
 Famous members include *Ceratosaurus* and the more derived abelisaurs, including *Carnotaurus* and *Majungasaurus*.

 ![fig-3.2](/assets/images/posts/family-overview-3.2.jpg)

 *Carnotaurus* (meaning “meat bull”), also known as “The Mouth With Legs,” an abelisaur with a short face, bull-like horns, and very silly arms.

-Ceratosaurs filled a similar niche to the big cats of today: their jaws didn’t bite with a lot of force, but they could resist a lot of twisting, indicating that they bit once and then held on until the prey was subdued.
+[Ceratosaurs](https://obscuredinosaurfacts.com/profile/2020/02/19/majungasaurus.html) filled a similar niche to the big cats of today: their jaws didn’t bite with a lot of force, but they could resist a lot of twisting, indicating that they bit once and then held on until the prey was subdued.

 #### Megalosauria